 Contran and certain of its subsidiaries, including us, participate in a combined information technology data recovery program that Contran provides from a data recovery center that it established.
 Pursuant to the program, Contran and certain of its subsidiaries, including us, as a group share information technology data recovery services.
 The program apportions its costs among the participating companies.
-We paid Contran \$.1 million in each of 2017 and 2018 and \$.2 million in 2019 for such services.
+We paid Contran \$.1 million in 2018, \$.2 million in 2019 and \$.3 million in 2020 for such services.
 Under the terms of a sublease agreement between Contran and us, we lease certain office space from Contran.
-In 2019, we paid Contran \$.1 million for such rent and related ancillary services.
-We expect that these relationships with Contran will continue in 2020.
+We paid Contran \$.1 million in 2019 and \$.4 million in 2020 for such rent and related ancillary services.
+We expect that these relationships with Contran will continue in 2021.